Houston's Line of

 Park Cemetery, Lawndale, Section 31, Plot 518, Space 1

-fire at 2705 Clay Street and Nagle Street.
-That day he was the Acting
+at 2705 Clay Street and Nagle Street.
+That day as Acting Captain, Woodrow

-Captain, Engine 24 was dispatched to a fire that involved a small shack
+and Engine 24, were dispatched to a fire that involved a small shack located

-located in a junkyard.
-Immediately after the fire was extinguished, he
+in a junkyard.
+Immediately after the fire was extinguished, he complained of

 |